Skip to content

 • Creates a temporary SQLite database with realistic Kubernetes metrics

-• Includes carbon emissions, costs, resource usage, and optimization recommendations
+• Generates 30 days of carbon emissions, costs, resource usage, and optimization recommendations

 • Starts the API server and dashboard on the specified port